astrism/yammersfdc/README.md

 ##Learns of the APIs
 ###Context is important
 Having a comment on a specific record/data in any system is a baseline for any internal system claiming to be 'social'.
-The reasons are obvious, because an app without the proper context is garuanteed to display irrelivant information.
-And irrelivant information, with some useful pieces speckled throughout, is actually worse for users than no information at all.
+The reasons are obvious, because an app without the proper context is guaranteed to display irrelevant information.
+And irrelevant information, with some useful pieces speckled throughout, is actually worse for users than no information at all.

 The Yammer API is great to get up and running quickly, but it still only resolves a simple use case of social interactions in your CRM system.
 It does NOT make it easy to enable context aware social interactions in your systems.